 A Brief History:

 Shrinivas Vishnu Kumbhar Lead Founder of Garuda Linux.
 Studying B.Tech at Department of Technology, Shivaji University, Kolhapur, Maharashtra.
 He along with SGS, TBG, dr460nf1r3 (Nico), Yorper, Naman Garg, Rohit, TNE, Πέτρος (Petsam), Dalto invented this OS.

 Tech companies like C-DAC (Center for Development of Advanced Computing), IITs (Indians Institutes of Technology), and 45 other institutes are the project participants.

 The term Garuda originates from Hinduism, which is defined as a divine eagle-like sun bird and the king of birds.
 Garuda or Galon/Nan Belu/Karura is variously the vehicle mount (vahana) of the Hindu god Vishnu, a dharma-protector, and Astasena or the Eight Legions in Buddhism, and the Yaksha of the Jain Tirthankara Shantinatha.

-The initial operating system was released on March 26, 2020, and Garuda is based on Arch Linux so it follows the rolling release model where you always get the cutting edge features and you doesn’t need to upgrade/reinstall the whole operating system to keep it up-to-date inline with the latest release.
+The initial operating system was released on March 26, 2020, and Garuda is based on Arch Linux so it follows the rolling release model where you always get the cutting edge features and you don’t need to upgrade/reinstall the whole operating system to keep it up-to-date inline with the latest release.

-You can access the repository and it’s available in 50 languages on Github and the address is… https://gitlab.com/garuda-linux.
+You can access the repository and it’s available in 50 languages on Github the address is… https://gitlab.com/garuda-linux.